St George's Christmas Fair

 I shall be preparing tax certificates for those who donated to the church in 2021 by the end of February.
 If you are expecting to receive a certificate, please check that we have your current address details.
 Addresses are taken from the Electoral Roll, from the information given in the bank transfer, if provided, or if you tell us.
 Otherwise we have no means to deliver a certificate to you.
 If you have any questions or do not receive a tax certificate that you think you are entitled to, please contact the church office.

 Your treasurer, Jean Frick

-Please note that there will be no Wednesday Eucharist services in the month of September.
+Please note that there will be no Wednesday Eucharist services during winter.